openvinotoolkit/model_server/README.md

 In above scenario, server will detect only version `1` of `model1`.
 Directory `2` does not contain valid OpenVINO model files, so it won't be detected as a valid model version.
-For `model2`, there are correct files, but they are not in numerical directory.
+For `model2`, there are correct files, but they are not in a numerical directory.
 The server will not detect any version in `model2`.

-When new model version is detected, the server will start loading the model files and start serving new model version.
-The operation might fail for the following reasons:
+When new model version is detected, the server will loads the model files and starts serving new model version.
+This operation might fail for the following reasons:
 - there is a problem with accessing model files (i. e. due to network connectivity issues to the  remote storage or insufficient permissions)
-- model files are malformed and inference engine could not get created
+- model files are malformed and can not be imported by the Inference Engine
-- model files require custom CPU extension
+- model requires custom CPU extension

 In all those situations, the root cause is reported in the server logs or in the response from a call to GetModelStatus function.